autopower/thermeq3/README.md

 Then blinks 4 times again.

 ##How to change values?
-Just browse to `http://arduino.ip/data/put/interval/<your value>` to change 'interval' setting.
+If you want change some values when nsm.py is running, just browse to `http://arduino.ip/data/put/interval/<your value>` to change 'interval' setting.
 E.g. if your browse to `http://arduino.ip/data/put/valve_pos/<your value>` you can change valve_pos value (e.g. how many % must be valve opened).

 ##What I can change?
 ###In Python code